iuvbio/pydconf/README.md

-pydconf
+pytermconf
 ===

-Python wrapper for `dconf`.
+Python wrapper around `dconf` to create and modify gnome-terminal profiles.

 > dconf is a low-level configuration system and settings management tool.
 Its main purpose is to provide a back end to GSettings on platforms that don't already have configuration storage systems.
 It depends on GLib.
 It is part of GNOME 3 and is a replacement for GConf.